alien4cloud/alien4cloud.github.io/documentation/1.1.0/orchestrators/cloudify3_driver/prerequisites.markdown

 ---
 layout: post
 title: Prerequisites
 root: ../../../
-categories: DOCUMENTATION-1.1.0
+categories: "DOCUMENTATION-1.1.0"
-parent: [orchestrators, cloudify_3]
+parent:
+  - orchestrators
+  - cloudify_3
 node_name: cloudify_3_prerequisites
 weight: 1000
+published: true
 ---

 Here are some prerequisite steps that need to be done in order to use the cloudify 3 driver.